 1782 – Deborah Sampson Gannett, disguised as a man, enlists in the 4th Massachusetts Regiment as Robert Shurtleff.
 She is one of many women who fight in the American Revolution.

-1789 – The United States Constitution ratified.
+1789 – The United States Constitution was ratified.
 The terms “persons,” “people” and “electors” are used, allowing the interpretation of those beings to include men and women.

 1790 – Judith Sargent Murray publishes her essay “On the Equality of the Sexes.